aerisweather/aerisjs/docs/build.md

 ## Custom Builds

 The Aeris.js build process creates a number of different build packages, which each include a different subset of Aeris.js library features.
-Custom builds can be added to the [Grunt configuration](https://travis-ci.org/hamweather/aerisjs).
+Custom builds can be configured from the [Gruntfile.js](../Grunfile.js) Grunt configuration.

 Here is an example build config: